iExecBlockchainComputing/iexec-sdk/docs/classes/errors.ConfigurationError.md

 [errors](../modules/errors.md).ConfigurationError

-ValidationError is thrown when the current configuration does not allow tu perfome a specific operation
+ValidationError is thrown when the current configuration does not allow to perform a specific operation

 ## Hierarchy